dvklopfenstein/pmidcite/README.md

-If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then you might want to consider using *pmidcite* on the command line alongside the PubMed browser search experience.
+If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), then you might want to consider using *pmidcite* on the command line alongside using PubMed in your web browser.

 Viewing citation data (including a paper's ranking among its co-citation network) downloaded from the NIH using *pmidcite* alongside the PubMed web interfase